DIDSR/MISS-tool/README.md

 <h2><img align="center" src="img/fp_img.png"> MISS-tool: medical image segmentation synthesis tool</h2>

 ## General Information
 **`MISS-tool`** is a MATLAB-based package to emulate contours with certain segmentation errors based on a user-specified truth mask.
-The `MISS-tool` also provides the segmentation evaluation results of 24 segmentation performance metrics (see [ref] for a full list), including the Dice coefficient, Jaccard index (IoU), Medical Similarity Index (MSI), and several distance-based metrics.
+The `MISS-tool` also provides the segmentation evaluation results of 24 segmentation performance metrics (see [ref](https://didsr.github.io/MISS-tool/Medical%20Image%20Segmentation%20Synthesis%20(MISS)%20Tool%20User%20Guide.html#_Toc184645958:~:text=A%20struct%20data%20includes%2024%20indexes%20of%20segmentation%20evaluation%20metrics) for a full list), including the Dice coefficient, Jaccard index (IoU), Medical Similarity Index (MSI), and several distance-based metrics.
 The tool can be used for:
 * **Segmentation performance evaluation**: the user inputs a segmentation result and a reference standard (a.k.a truth) segmentation and the program outputs performance metrics chosen by the user.
 * **Image segmentation synthesis**: the user inputs a truth mask and the program outputs a segmentation contour with segmentation errors controlled by tunable parameters.
 The synthetic contours can be used, for example, to investigate the response of performance metrics to certain segmentation errors, thus informing the user to choose appropriate metrics for their applications.